xrdocs/application-hosting/_tutorials/2016-05-10-iosxr-ansible.md

 ```

-Now are ready to boot up boxes:
+Now we are ready to boot up the boxes:

 ```
 mkorshun@MKORSHUN-2JPYH MINGW64 ~/Documents/workCisco/tutorial